kristianmandrup/gpt-teamwork/Readme.md

 See [Setup a monorepo with pnpm & add Nx for speed](https://blog.nrwl.io/setup-a-monorepo-with-pnpm-workspaces-and-speed-it-up-with-nx-bc5d97258a7e)

+Run a npm command on a single workspace

+`pnpm run --filter @gpt-team/phases build`

 Build all packages in the workspace

 `pnpm run -r build`